HURT 100 Related

 - Click here to see Kalani's photos.

 If you wish to participate without running a hundred miles, please consider volunteering for the HURT100 on January 14 and 15, 2017.

 Happy training!
 See you in January.

 Matt Stevens and his film crew flew out to Hawaii to capture footage of the 2017 HURT100 trail race.
-The movie trailer above shows a glimpse of what it is like to be part of the HURT ohana, and we can't wait for the full feature film to be completed.
+The movie trailer above shows a glimpse of what it is like to be part of the HURT ohana.
+They will be premiering the film on Tuesday evening, January 9th on O'ahu.
+We are hoping this will allow many of the 2018 HURT runners to be able to attend and be inspired by their own HURT journey.
+Specifics about venue and tickets to come in the next few weeks.
 Follow this link for more information and to view the official trailer.

 Our next race will be on January 13 and 14, 2018.
 Registration is closed and the lottery selection was held August 12, 2017.
 The current entrants list and waitlist are up on UltraSignup.
 Subscribe and stay tuned for more updates!

 The HURT100 registration is closed.
 Now you wait... until...

 Time: 1:30 pm, Lottery begins at 2 pm (HST)